 Edinburgh Hop On and Off Bus Tour For Speed and Stories

-The Edinburgh hop on/off bus tour has three routes and two types of passes – 24 or 48 hour.
+The Edinburgh hop-on/off bus tour has three routes and two types of passes – 24 or 48 hours.

 It’s an efficient way of seeing the city if you are short on time and want to learn more about the city and its stops.

-If visiting the royals holiday yacht is a definite during your weeekend Edinburgh plans, then definitely consider the HOHO bus pass.
+If visiting the royal holiday yacht is a definite must during your weekend Edinburgh plans, then definitely consider the HOHO bus pass.